Shawn Mendes: 2024–present: Shawn

 In March 2024, Mendes announced his first solo live performance since canceling Wonder: The World Tour.
 Having made surprise guest appearances performing with Ed Sheeran, Noah Kahan, and Niall Horan since his hiatus, he announced he would be headlining the Rock in Rio festival by himself on September 22.
 In the same post, he also announced that he was working on his fifth studio album.
 On July 31, he revealed the album's title, Shawn, and its release date: October 18, 2024 (later postponed to November 15).
 Two singles from the album, "Why Why Why" and "Isn't That Enough", were released on August 8.
 The third single off the record, "Nobody Knows", was released on September 12.
 The fourth single, "Heart of Gold", was released on November 1.

 To promote Shawn, Mendes embarked on an intimate concert tour of theatre shows throughout the places he recorded the album.
 Its selected venues hold between 2,000 and 3,000 attendees.
 The concerts started in Woodstock, New York on August 8, 2024, and concluded in Puerto Rico on April 8, 2025.
-A concert film, titled Shawn Mendes: For Friends and Family Only (A Live Concert Film), premiered on November 14 in select theaters.
+A concert film, titled Shawn Mendes: For Friends and Family Only (A Live Concert Film), premiered on November 14 in selected theaters.

 On May 29, 2025, Mendes announced the On the Road Again Tour.
 The tour commenced on August 2, 2025, in Kosovo, and concluded on October 17.